Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Introduction

 In recent years, deep-learning-based approaches \cite{Duraisamy_2019, sanderse2024scientificmachinelearningclosure}, have been increasingly explored for LES turbulence closure modeling.
 In these methods, the closure term is learned in a data-driven manner by approximating the mapping between the evolved flow field and the corresponding corrective term.
 A common distinction in data-driven closure modeling is between \textit{a-priori} and \textit{a-posteriori} learning.
-In a-priori approaches \cite{Guan_2022,beck2019deep, maulik2019subgrid, maulik2018data}, the model is trained offline against closure targets extracted from DNS.
-These methods are computationally attractive, but the learned correction often degrades when deployed within an evolving solver because the offline target does not account for discretization error \cite{PhysRevFluids.6.050504}.
+In \textit{a-priori} approaches \cite{Guan_2022,beck2019deep, maulik2019subgrid, maulik2018data}, the model is trained offline against closure targets extracted from DNS.
+These methods are computationally attractive, but the learned correction often degrades when deployed within an evolving solver because the offline target does not account for discretization error~\cite{PhysRevFluids.6.050504}.
 In \textit{a-posteriori} approaches \cite{List_Chen_Thuerey_2022, shankar2023differentiable, shankar2025differentiable, Sirignano_MacArt_2023, kim2025generalizabledatadriventurbulenceclosure}, the closure is optimized within the solver itself, so the learned correction naturally reflects the numerical dynamics of the training configuration.
 Such an approach is termed ``online'' learning and comes under the broader umbrella of ``differentiable physics'' \cite{um2020solver}.
-This approach improves the \textit{a-posteriori} deployment, however, incurs a higher compute cost due to the need of backpropagation of gradients through the solver.
-This requires that the solver be differentiable or the gradients be available through adjoints, both of which need significant modification done to several popular existing solvers.
+This approach improves \textit{a-posteriori} deployment but incurs a higher compute cost due to the need for backpropagation of gradients through the solver.
+This requires that the solver be differentiable or the gradients be available through the discrete adjoint method, both of which need significant modifications to many existing solvers.